Malting: Storage

 The barley must be safely stored to maintain the grain vigour for germination.
-Storage at a malt house is normally in vertical silos made of steel or concrete for ease of use, but may be in flat stores when large amounts of grain is to be stored.
+Storage at a malt house is normally in vertical silos made of steel or concrete for ease of use, but may be in flat stores when large amounts of grain are to be stored.
 The grain is stored in a manner that protects it from moisture and pests.
 A typical silo will store between 5,000 and 20,000 tons of clean dry barley ready for malting.

 During storage the temperature of the silo is measured and monitored over time as a temperature increase can indicate insect activity.
 Additional equipment may be used to keep the grain temperature below 18 °C to inhibit insect growth.
 Silos are normally fitted with a system for rotating grain from one silo to another to break-up hot spots within the grain.
 A fumigation system can be used to administer a fumigant (normally phosphine) to the silo.